Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Data Reduction

 \subsection{NIRCam Data Reduction}

 We use the STScI JWST Calibration Pipeline\footnote{\url{https://github.com/spacetelescope/jwst}} \citep{Bushouse2022} to reduce the raw NIRCam images.
 Our reduction follows the standard JWST pipeline routines, which are divided into three steps: stage 1 detector-level correction (\texttt{calwebb\_detector1}), stage 2 image calibration (\texttt{calwebb\_image2}), and stage 3 mosaic construction (\texttt{calwebb\_image3}).
 These steps remove the instrumental signals (dark current, bias, linearity), determine the average count rate, calibrate astrometry and photometry, and mosaic the individual frames.
-In addition to the standard routines, we use custom scripts to remove snowballs during stage 1 reduction and subtract 1/f noise and wisps during stage 2 reduction.

 We also modify the \texttt{TweakReg} routine in stage 3 reduction to improve the astrometry alignment.
 In this section, we describe our custom routines in detail.
 The JWST pipeline version 1.10.1 was used with the Calibration References Data System (CRDS) context file of jwst\_1077.